Maheshbabu9199/TextExtraction_from_Images/README.md

-# deepfake-detection
+# Extracting Text from Images
-Identify the images as real or fake using state-of-the-art AI models
+Identify the text from images using cv2 and numpy libraries in python